 Before I start, I know About Us pages can be somewhat drab, so if you don’t want to know all the boring details about me, then skip over to my blog now.
 If you are genuinely interested in the who and the why of Mark Owen, then grab a coffee and read on!

-At the age of nineteen, I joined the Royal Australian Air Force (RAAF), following a year working as a clerk in a Pathology Lab post Year 12.
-The decision to join the RAAF was driven by a keen interest in aviation since the age of nine.
+So, at the ripe age of nineteen, I joined the Royal Australian Air Force (RAAF), following a year working as a clerk in a Pathology Lab post Year 12.
 I recall telling the Flight Sergeant at Dandenong recruitment centre that I wasn’t really phased what trade I joined, just being part of the RAAF and following in the footsteps of every generation in my family servicing my country was all that mattered.

 I applied and was successful for a position at RAAF Williams as an ICT System Administrator at the then Headquarters Training Command as a public servant.
 Whilst this role was not as satisfying as my role in the Air Force, it did allow for greater work life balance, gave Belinda the opportunity to rise to Senior Property Manager at DHA, and still allowed me to be immersed in the Defence environment.